Stefan Ślopek: Phage therapy

 The most detailed publications documenting phage therapy have come from Stefan Ślopek's group at the Institute of Immunology and Experimental Medicine of the Polish Academy of Sciences in Wroclaw.

 Ślopek wrote six papers on phagotherapy in which he discussed the efficiency of bacteriophages against bacterial infections including those caused by multi-resistance mutants.
 In one paper, Ślopek describes the effect phages had on his patients suffering from sepsis caused by bacterial infections.
 From 1981 to 1986, five hundred and fifty cases were treated, all aged from 1 to 86.
 The treatment began with antibiotics; however, they turned out to be inefficient for five hundred and eighteen patients.
-Therapy began by isolating the phages to form the etiologic agents which were then administrated to the patients.
+Therapy began by isolating the phages to form the etiologic agents which were then administered to the patients.
 The treatment could be taken either orally (phages were given three times a day before eating after the patient had received the necessities to neutralise gastric acids) or locally (application on wounds or cavities of a moist containing phages).
 Additionally drops of the etiologic serum could be dropped on the eyes.
 In case the bacteria became resistant the phages were replaced by newly selected phages.

 All in all, the phage therapy appears to be favorable as positive results were obtained in 508 cases (equivalent to 92.4%) and improvements were observed in 38 cases (6.9%).
 However, the treatment was ineffective in 4 cases (0.7%).
 In total, the treatment was effective for 94.2% of the patients (taking only into accounts the 518 resistant cases).
-On the other hand, the experience had no "control" group (infected patients which were not treated with phage therapy), making the pourcentages obtained less indicative.
+On the other hand, the experience had no "control" group (infected patients who were not treated with phage therapy), making the percentages obtained less indicative.